Cassava Cake with thick and creamy brûlée topping is a way to finish off a hearty meal. It’s also good as a snack and we enjoy it for breakfast too!

-Cassava Cake is a hearty dessert for special occasions or you can serve it as a sweet yet snack and a perfect coffee or tea match.
 The recipe includes grated cassava and coconut milk and then topped with condensed milk brûlée.
+This is a simplified recipe and doesn’t use eggs, butter, and salt.
 It’s perfect for coconut lovers, plus it’s eggless.
+To make the batter, you’ll need:

 Tips for Cassava Cake

-- 2 ½ cups or 500 grams fresh cassava peeled and grated (you can also use frozen cassava)
+- 1 3/4 cups fresh cassava (peeled and grated (you can also use frozen cassava))

 Making cassava batter

 - In a bowl.
-Place grated cassava, coconut milk, condense milk and dash with pinch of salt.
-Mix until combined.
+Place grated cassava, coconut milk, sugar.
+Mix until combined.1 3/4 cups fresh cassava, 2 cups coconut milk, 3/4 cup sugar

 - Pour-in the cassava cake batter in your prepared greased baking dish.